-Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without consent of the victim.

-Fondling: The touching of the private parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because his/her age or because of his/her temporary or permanent mental incapacity.

-Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+- Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without consent of the victim. - [The Washington State definition of rape (RCW 9A.44) is sexual intercourse (any penetration, however slight) of the vagina or anus or sexual contact between person involving the sex organs of one person and the mouth or anus of another, whether such persons are of the same or opposite sex where the victim did not consent to sexual intercourse or where there is threat of substantial unlawful harm to property rights of the victim.] - Fondling: The touching of the private parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because his/her age or because of his/her temporary or permanent mental incapacity. - [In Washington State, a person is guilty of indecent liberties when he or she knowingly causes another person to have sexual contact with him or her or another as described in RCW 9A.44.100.] - Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.

-[Washington law does not define the term "sexual assault."
-See chapter 9A.44 RCW for definitions of various sex offenses.]
+[In Washington State a person is guilty of incest if he or she engages in sexual intercourse or sexual contact with a person whom he or she knows to be related to him or her, either legitimately or illegitimately, as an ancestor, descendant, brother or sister of either the whole or the half blood.] - Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent. - [In Washington State a person is guilty of Rape of Child in the third degree when the person has sexual intercourse with another who is under the statutory age of consent as defined in RCW 9A.44.073, and 9A.44.076, 9A.44.079.]